 App developers should be aware that there are other Fair Information Practices (FIPs) beyond transparency; app developers are encouraged to adhere to the full set of FIPs.

 This Code of Conduct addresses short form notice regarding collection and sharing of consumer information with third parties.
 App developers should be aware that California’s Online Privacy Protection Act and other privacy laws may require app developers to also post a long form privacy policy.
-Long form consumer privacy policies constitute a generally accepted best practice.
+As long form consumer privacy policies constitute a generally accepted best practice, app developers are encouraged to post a long form privacy policy.

 Before committing to follow this Code of Conduct, app developers should review their data practices, consider platform requirements, if any, and consider carefully whether they can fulfill all operational requirements, which are set forth below in Sections II., III., and IV., as implementation may create legal responsibilities.
 Adopting these principles does not guarantee compliance with any specific state, federal, or international laws or suggested practices.